Dentist with a tooth model explaining the signs of an emergency tooth extraction.

 A sudden injury or even biting down on something hard can cause a tooth to crack or fracture.
 While small chips can often be repaired, a severe break that extends below the gumline or splits the tooth in two is a different story.
 This kind of damage can expose the sensitive inner pulp of the tooth, leading to excruciating pain and creating a direct pathway for bacteria to cause an infection.
 In these cases, the tooth is often beyond saving.
 An emergency extraction is the most effective way to relieve your pain, remove the damaged tooth, and prevent any further complications from developing.

-Complications from Impacted Wisdom Teeth
+Painful or Impacted Wisdom Teeth

 Wisdom teeth are the last to arrive, and often, there isn’t enough room for them to grow in properly.
 When a wisdom tooth gets stuck, or “impacted,” it can cause a host of problems, including pain, swelling, and damage to adjacent teeth.
 It can also create a flap of gum tissue that easily traps food and bacteria, leading to a painful infection called pericoronitis.
 If you’re experiencing severe pain or swelling around a wisdom tooth, it may require an emergency extraction.
 Removing the problematic tooth provides immediate relief and prevents it from causing long-term damage to your oral health.

-Advanced Tooth Decay or Gum Disease
+When Tooth Decay or Gum Disease Gets Serious

 Sometimes, a dental issue develops over time before becoming an emergency.
 If tooth decay is left untreated, it can destroy so much of the tooth’s structure that it can no longer be restored with a filling or a crown.
 Similarly, advanced gum disease (periodontitis) can severely damage the bone and ligaments that hold a tooth in place, causing it to become very loose.
 When a tooth is this compromised, it can become a source of chronic pain and infection.
 Extracting the tooth is often the best step to stop the progression of the disease and protect the health of your surrounding teeth and gums.